Ukraine in the Eurovision Song Contest 2004: At Eurovision

 In Ukraine, both the semi-final and the final were broadcast on Pershyi Natsionalnyi with commentary by presenter and reporter of the music channel M1 Rodion Pryntsevskyi.
 Pryntsevskyi was due to provide reportages from Istanbul for the show Euroserie before NTU invited him to commentate their live broadcasts.
-The Ukrainian spokesperson, who announced the Ukrainian votes during the final, was radio DJ, producer and presenter Pavlo Shylko.
+NTU appointed Pavlo Shylko as its spokesperson to announce the Ukrainian votes during the final.
 As the last country to announce its votes when it had already become clear then that Ukraine would win the contest, Shylko screamed in Ukrainian at the beginning of his announcement: "Oh, how much we love you!
 We will go for vacation to Turkey as entire Ukraine!
 Do you understand?"
 Shylko would go on to co-host the Eurovision Song Contest 2005 together with Maria Efrosinina.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, first awarded during the 2002 contest, are awards honouring the best competing songs in the final each year.
 Named after the creator of the annual contest, Marcel Bezençon, the awards are divided into 3 categories: the Press Award, given to the best entry as voted on by the accredited media and press during the event; the Artistic Award, presented to the best artist as voted on by the shows' commentators; and the Composer Award, given to the best and most original composition as voted by the participating composers.
 Ruslana was awarded the Artistic Award, which was announced during an after show party on 16 May 2004.